rjpuzniak/Use-of-deep-learning-based-optic-chiasm-segmentation-for-investigating-visual-system-pathophysiology/2_Code/4_Deploy_CNN/README.md

 ## Usage

-Prior to running the script it is necessary to acquire the saved CNN's parameters (either by downloading the provided files from https://osf.io/4cvgq/ and saving them to `../../1_Data/0_CNN_weoghts` or training the CNN using the code provided in `../3_Train_CNN`).
+In case of (a) downloading please execute the `2_Download_X-mask_CNN` bash script.
+The script will download the previously stored X-mask<sub>CNN</sub>, which correspond to CNN with the optimal set of parameters (as determined in the study).
+The X-mask will be downloaded to the `../../1_Data/5_X-mask_CNN/training_30ep_00025lr/connectivity_3/threshold_1/` folder.

-The deployment of CNN on the data is performed by executing the bash script `1_Batch_Deployment_Script`.
-In order to adjust the parameters it is however necessary to edit the provided default script.
-In order to provide support to user, the structure of the script is broken down below.
+Alternatively, in case of (b) self-handed deployment it is necessary to acquire the saved CNN's parameters (either by downloading the provided files from https://osf.io/4cvgq/ and saving them to `../../1_Data/0_CNN_weoghts` or training the CNN using the code provided in `../3_Train_CNN`).
+The following deployment of CNN on the data is performed by executing the bash script `1_Batch_Deployment_Script`.
+In order to adjust the parameters it is however necessary to edit the provided default script, which structure is explained below:

 The script uses 6 variables:
 - `folder_subjects` - which provides the path to the folder containing IDs of all the subjects to be processed.
 This variable, combined with `groups` variable (defining the groups to be processed) determined the images which will processed by the CNN.